Workflow manager (labor allocation) | amazon

 Every Amazon Fresh site has business metric trackers on shipment volumes, grocery storage, staff pick rate, and more.
 There’s daily revenue targets to meet, and many of those targets are automatically generated based on live data that refreshes every 4 hours, 24/7.

 Managers used almost 30 tools and dashboards to monitor their operations and site performance.
 Data was often inaccurate.
 This led to managers having to re-calculate errors, costing the business time and money.
+The “Workload Manager” project was created to consolidate several tools into to one single UI that would become the source of truth for live operational data.

 the problem